MCP Server Setup

 Core Memory

-Section titled “Core Memory”| Tool | Description |
+Section titled “Core Memory”| Tool | Actions / Description |

 |---|---|

-remember | Store a memory with importance, domain, valence, and certainty |
+remember | Store a memory with importance, domain, valence, certainty, and source |

-recall | Search memories by semantic similarity with filters (domain, source, type) |
+recall | Search memories by semantic similarity with filters (domain, source, type).
+Includes confidence calibration and certainty reasons |

 forget | Tombstone a memory permanently |